aflin/rampart_docs/source/rampart-sql.rst

     that only the "Q" encoding should be used for encoded words; normally either "Q" or base64 - whichever is shorter - is used.
 The ``hh``, ``hhh``, ``j``, ``^`` and ``|`` flags are respected.
-The ``h`` flag is aslo supported for %``!W``.
+The ``h`` flag is also supported for %``!W``.
 If a non-zero field width is given, it is used as the desired maximum byte length of encoded words: if an encoded word would be longer than this, it is split atomically into multiple words, separated by newline-space.